MITLibraries/browsertrix-harvester/README.md

 ```shell
 make build-docker
 ```
-  * Puilds a local docker image _without_ specifying an architecture type, making it more widely compatible for local testing
+  * Builds a local docker image _without_ specifying an architecture type, making it more widely compatible for local testing

 ### Local Test Crawl